 Alzheimer’s disease (AD) is one of the most devastating neurodegenerative diseases of the 21st century.
 A disturbed APP metabolism (e.g. pathological aggregation of amyloid) in the brain of AD patients is thought to be one of the main causes of the observed progressive cognitive decline in affected people.
 The development of new AD drugs targeting APP related mechanisms is therefore one main focus in AD research.
 To be able to test these new drugs, appropriate animal models are needed.

-QPS Neuropharmacology currently offers eight human APP transgenic mouse lines featuring different properties with regard to Aβ expression patterns, neuroinflammation, cognitive deficits, age at onset and progression of pathology.
+QPS Neuropharmacology currently offers several human APP transgenic mouse lines featuring different properties with regard to Aβ expression patterns, neuroinflammation, cognitive deficits, age at onset and progression of pathology.
 These animals focus on different pathological readouts and constitute suitable models to study the influence of drugs on APP-related brain pathology and behavior.

 APPSL transgenic Mouse Model